 Make sure you're in communication with people throughout the day.
 Chat with colleagues, schedule phone meetings, even check in on Zoom.
 This will make you feel like less of a lone wolf, and it will also make you feel like you're an important part of the company you're working for.
 For freelancers, keep in touch with your freelancy pals.
 Check in with each other, share ideas, and make sure everybody is feeling good about work.

 It might be just you at home and those sweats from Lowes are mighty comfy, but set aside time each morning to actually "get ready" for the day.
 Keep your outfit casual and comfortable, but not in the pyjamas family.
 It might sound unnecessary, but you'll feel more professional, and you'll be prepared if a last-minute meeting comes up.

 Work-from-homies don't have awesome cleaning crews coming in at night.
 Make sure you always clean up your desk at the end of the day.
 I keep a duster in my desk.
 Works miracles.
 It's a great idea to have a rubbish bin and paper organisers within reach to keep random stuff from piling up.
 This will help prevent anxiety before it happens!

 10. Take advantage of every single perk.

 You're home during the day.
 Do you realise what that means?
-It means you can fire your dog walker, you'll never miss a Zappos delivery again, and you can totally lose your Oyster card without panicking.
-It also means you won't get anyone sick if you come to work with a sniffle, and you won't miss a beat if (heaven forbid) there's another blizzard.
+It means you can fire your dog walker, you'll never miss an ASOS delivery again, and you can totally lose your transit card without panicking.
+It also means you won't get anyone sick if you come to work with a sniffle.
 Learn what you love about your home-based status, and milk it.
 The more you enjoy working from home, the more you'll enjoy your job.
 Now, get back to work!